SkyWors/BruteInfiniteCraft/readme.md

 Change workerNumber variable to choose how many worker you want to dig the API.

+## 😮 Show datas

+You can use [InfiniteCraftWiki](https://github.com/SkyWors/InfiniteCraftWiki) project to display your datas on a local website !

 ## ❓ Explications

 In terminal result: